Deshaun Watson leads the Browns to a pair of TDs in a 33-32 preseason loss to the Chiefs

-Watson, who was disappointing in six starts after serving an 11-game suspension last season, was 5 of 10 for 92 yards on Saturday.
-But after his first two drives ended with a lost fumble and a three-and-out, the next two made the end zone, including an eight-play, 80-yard drive that Watson highlighted with a 53-yard toss to Amari Cooper on a broken play.

-Juan Thornhill picked off Chiefs backup Shane Buechele and returned it 34 yards for a score against his former team, then Caleb Biggers added a 27-yard interception return off Blaine Gabbert as Cleveland (1-2-1) built a 29-16 lead by halftime.
+“He got, I think it was about 20 plays and it felt like we saw everything in those 20 plays,” Stefanski said.
+“There were throws downfield, there were scramble plays, there was third down and there was some really good balls and some things I’m sure he wants back.
+We got into a bunch of different situations there which was really, really helpful to put Deshaun in.”

-Both teams rested many of their stars — Patrick Mahomes and Travis Kelce did not play for Kansas City, and Myles Garrett sat out for Cleveland — leaving a collection of backups to decide the outcome.
+Otherwise, both teams rested many of their stars in their preseason finale — Patrick Mahomes and Travis Kelce did not play for Kansas City, and Myles Garrett sat out for Cleveland — and left a collection of backups to decide the outcome.

-Jakeem Grant Sr., who had returned after tearing his Achilles tendon last summer, was carted off with a knee injury on the opening kickoff.
-Defensive tackle Jordan Elliott hurt his hip, linebacker Jordan Kunaszyk his knee and fellow linebacker Tony Fields II was evaluated for a concussion but cleared to return to the game.
+Jakeem Grant Sr., who had returned after tearing his Achilles tendon last summer, was carted off with what Stefanski called “a significant” knee injury while returning the opening kickoff.
+Top cornerback Denzel Ward ended up in the concussion protocol, defensive tackle Jordan Elliott hurt his hip and linebacker Jordan Kunaszyk injured his knee.

-Buechele, who has been in a tight competition with Gabbert for the Chiefs' backup QB job, was just 8 of 17 for 89 yards with two picks and a touchdown.
+Shane Buechele, who has been in a tight competition with Blaine Gabbert for the Chiefs’ backup quarterback job, was just 8 of 17 for 89 yards with a touchdown and two picks — including Thornhill’s return for a score against his old team.

 Gabbert fared marginally better, going 10 of 18 for 169 yards with two TD passes and an interception.

-Justyn Ross and Ihmir Smith-Marsette had touchdown catches for Kansas City.
-La'Mical Perine was another other bright spot, potentially locking up a backup job by running for 32 yards while catching three passes for 44 yards and a score.
+Justyn Ross and Ihmir Smith-Marsette had touchdown catches for Kansas City as they fight for the last wide receiver spots before Tuesday’s deadline for roster cuts.
+La’Mical Perine was another other bright spot, potentially locking up a backup job in the backfield by running for 32 yards while catching three passes for 44 yards and a score.

+“I saw some good things.
+There was a couple things we need to work on,” Chiefs coach Andy Reid said.
+“Obviously too many turnovers and they cost us points.
+You can’t have that for sure.”

 SITTING STARS